 The Brooks name was introduced in the 19th century when the business was purchased by Alfred Brooks, a Bordeaux and Burgundy oenophile who introduced fine wines to Justerini & Brooks' portfolio.

 And Giacomo?
 He only worked in the business until soon after the first Royal Warrant was granted by George III.
 Then he sold his interest and returned to Bologna with his profits – but without his love.

 Malted barley and vanilla custard with a dusting of nutmeg spice.

-Custard and fudge with lingering crème caramel and nutmeg.
+Vanilla fudge, crème caramel and nutmeg.